-Registration in this course is restricted to students admitted to the Diploma in Fine Arts.
+Registration in this course is restricted to students admitted to the Diploma in Fine

-Prerequisite(s): A minimum "C-" grade in FINA 1111, 1120, and 1171.
+Prerequisite(s): A minimum "C-" grade in all of the following: three credits of AHIS; FINA 1111, 1120, and 1171.

 Ceramics: Introduction to Wheel Throwing

 This course introduces the fundamentals of wheel thrown ceramics.
 Students will explore a variety of pottery forms, learn basic throwing techniques, and investigate glaze and firing methodologies.